denten-books/plain-text/0-intro.md

 and early twentieth centuries, I chart the gradual fracture and the ultimate disappearance of the inscription.
 Early computers assembled human-readable text and machine instruction along the same storage media like punch cards and ticker tape.
-Although difficult to read, these forms of inscription could be be scrutinized with the naked eye.
+Although difficult to read, these forms of inscription were readily visible and therefore amenable to analysis.
 The advent of magnetic storage forced the inscription into an opaque medium.
 Unable to perceive magnetic polarities without the aid of a machine, readers often manipulated text blindly.
 In this way a typist would type several sentences without seeing the printed output.

-The third chapter charts the emergence of the screen which restores a measure of visibility lost to magnetic inscription, with one major side-effect.
+The **third chapter** charts the emergence of the screen which restored a measure of visibility lost to magnetic inscription, with one major side-effect.
 The fidelity of the visible word could no longer be guaranteed.
 What the screen showed and what was stored on tape carried only a contingent correlation.